isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Written Answer by Minister for Law K Shanmugam to PQ on Feedback on Rules of Court 2021.md

 <br>To ask the Minister for Law since the Rules of Court 2021 came into effect on 1 April 2022 (a) whether the Ministry has engaged legal practitioners to gather feedback; and (b) whether the Ministry will consider consolidating the learnings from the application of the Rules thus far into a report and sharing it with legal practitioners.

 <b><u>Written Answer:</u></b>

+{:start="1"}
-<br> {:start="1"} 1.
-The Rules of Court 2021 (“**ROC 2021**”) were made by the Rules Committee, which is chaired by the Chief Justice and comprises the Attorney-General, Supreme Court and State Court Judges, and two practicing advocates and solicitors appointed by the Chief Justice.
+1. The Rules of Court 2021 (“**ROC 2021**”) were made by the Rules Committee, which is chaired by the Chief Justice and comprises the Attorney-General, Supreme Court and State Court Judges, and two practicing advocates and solicitors appointed by the Chief Justice.

 {:start="2"}
 2. The Ministry of Law conducts routine engagements with the Bar on matters concerning the legal profession as a whole.
 Any feedback received on the ROC 2021 will be relayed to the Rules Committee accordingly.